sambamitra/skills-tracking-service/README.md

 - Go to `http://localhost:8080/swagger-ui.html` to see the API contract.
 All the operations can be performed using this

+- Check the data in the database using any tool (e.g. - Postico)

 ## How the application works

 - `Person` and `Skill` are the 2 main entities having many-many relationship